NabinGiri/nabingiri.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in computer science at <a href="https://missouri.edu" target="_blank"> Mizzou</a>, with a strong interest in machine learning and software engineering.
-My research interests include geometric deep learning, computer vision, natural language processing, and bioinformatics.
-Recently, I've been focusing on the use of deep learning in bioinfomatics.
-Please contact me if you want to discuss machine learning, software engineering, bioinformatics, or anything in general!
+I am a PhD student in computer science at <a href="https://missouri.edu" target="_blank">Mizzou</a>, passionate about machine learning and software engineering.
+My research interests span geometric deep learning, computer vision, natural language processing, and computational biology.
+Lately, I've been focusing on designing, developing, and using state-of-the-art deep learning methods for structural biology research.
+Feel free to reach out if you'd like to discuss machine learning, software engineering, computational biology, or anything in general!

 ## Recent Achievements

+* May 08, 2024 &nbsp; Our paper "Cryo2StructData: A Large Labeled Cryo-EM Density Map Dataset for AI-based Modeling of Protein Structures" is now available in <a href="https://doi.org/10.1038/s41597-024-03299-9" target="_blank"> Nature Scientific Data </a>. <a href="https://github.com/BioinfoMachineLearning/cryo2struct" target="_blank">GitHub </a>
 * Jan 02, 2024 &nbsp; Our preprint paper "Cryo2Struct: De Novo Atomic Protein Structure Modeling for Cryo-EM Density Maps Using 3D Transformer and Hidden Markov Model" is available in <a href="https://www.biorxiv.org/content/10.1101/2024.01.02.573943v1" target="_blank">bioRxiv </a>. <a href="https://github.com/jianlin-cheng/Cryo2Struct" target="_blank">GitHub </a>
-* Jan 02, 2024 &nbsp; Our preprint paper "Cryo2StructData: A Large Labeled Cryo-EM Density Map Dataset for AI-based Modeling of Protein Structures" is available in <a href="https://www.biorxiv.org/content/10.1101/2023.06.14.545024v2" target="_blank">bioRxiv </a>. <a href="https://github.com/BioinfoMachineLearning/cryo2struct" target="_blank">GitHub </a>
 * Sep 1, 2023 &nbsp; Featured in a blog post by BIOVIA - <a href="https://blog.3ds.com/brands/biovia/journey-into-nabin-giris-biovia-internship-conformational-sampling-with-alphafold/" target="_blank">Journey into Nabin Giri’s BIOVIA Internship: Conformational Sampling with AlphaFold</a> 🌟
 * July 13 - 16, 2023 &nbsp; Attended Oxford Machine Learning Summer School (OxML 2023) : Health Track (MLx Health)
 * June 30, 2023 &nbsp; Our paper "Combining pairwise structural similarity and deep learning interface contact prediction to estimate protein complex model accuracy in CASP15" is available in <a href="https://doi.org/10.1002/prot.26542" target="_blank">PROTEINS </a>